thinkshout/thinkshout/blog/_posts/2017-08-22-coding-for-good.md

 All the hoops I had to jump through to create the site ended up being great learning experiences.
 I had never worked with APIs before this project, and now I'm much more comfortable with them.
 I also got the chance to write a few Javascript functions, work with Github tickets, and gain experience working with an open source framework.

-The expereince of partnering with a nonprofit was also extremely valuable.
+The experience of partnering with a nonprofit was also extremely valuable.
 Working with the students from p:ear really changed my perception of homelessness too.
 It taught me to look beyond what's on the surface, and inspired me to pursue a project I had been thinking about for some time.

 I had been wanting to create a website where black women could come together and discuss hair, hair products, and recommendations around both.
 But I also wanted it to be a space where we could figure out how to get unused/gently-used products to women who were homeless or from low-income households who could otherwise not afford them.